akoutmos/unplug/README.md

 </p>

 <p align="center">
-  Unplug allows you to conditionally execute your plug modules at run-time in your Phoenix/Plug applications!
+  Conditionally execute your plug modules at run-time in your Phoenix/Plug applications!
 </p>

 <p align="center">